 Nicknamed “The Beast”, Daigo Umehara is a legend in the global gaming community.
-The Japanese eSports athlete won his first national Street Fighter tournament in the ‘90s, and he’s dominated the scene since.
+The Japanese eSports athlete won his first national Street Fighter tournament in the ‘90s, and hasn’t let up much since—a Jordan-esque run of dominance with few interruptions.
 He made his name not just by owning the competition, but by doing so with flair.
 Now 34, Daigo looks back on the obsessive approach that drove him to the brink of mental collapse, and the new energy in the gaming community.

-THE RED BULLETIN: When did your love for gaming start?
+THE RED BULLETIN: When did your love for gaming take root?

 DAIGO: I first discovered arcade games when I was 11.
 I was in a video rental store with some friends near my home and I decided to try Street Fighter.

 Gamers had a different reputation at the time—they were made fun of and viewed as anti-social.
 Did you encounter that?